Khaivdo/How-to-train-an-Object-Detector-using-Tensorflow-API-on-Ubuntu-16.04-GPU/README.md

 #### 2.4.2 Generate .record file ####

-- You can update row_labels below to meet your need:
+- Open the generate_tfrecord.py file then you can update row_labels below to meet your need:

       # TO-DO replace this with label map
       def class_text_to_int(row_label):